Who Are We?

 Where does Hope Seeds get the seed from?

 Three places – Purchase, Donation, and our own production.
-Hope Seeds is a licensed seed company in both Florida and Missouri, and we purchase seed from producers of seed in Colorado, California, and Idaho.
+Hope Seeds is a licensed seed company in Florida, and we purchase seed from producers of seed in Colorado, California, and Idaho.
 We expect quality in germination and purity.
 Donated seed comes from larger farms or seed dealers who no longer need the seed they own, and not all seed donated is useful to our work so we use discretion and test the seed before we make it part of our inventory and program.
 Our own production of seed is of varieties which the commercial seed companies do not grow and/or of varieties which are at risk of extinction yet still useful to certain regions of the world (genetic preservation).

 How does Hope Seeds decide what varieties of vegetables to send to each site in the many different countries?